mr-fox-97/async-users/README.md

 # Async User Management System with python

 This repository contains a package for asynchronous user managment and a docker-compose container for setting up it's infrastructure.
+Since it has a carefully designed event driven architecture, it's completly extensible, there are not first citizen class authentication methods, so feel free to add your own, like phone message, email auth, etc.

 ## Features

-- Asynchronous user management system.
+- Asynchronous user management system (Only authentication for now).
 - Docker Compose setup for easy deployment and development.
 - Utilizes Python Poetry for managing dependencies and virtual environment.